 Stay on the path.
 Treat these hiking trails and parks like a museum: look, but don't touch.
 If you pluck the flowers, they'll die and won't be able to spread their seeds, meaning less flowers the next season.
 It's also good to stay on the path because there are plenty of creatures that call the Sonoran Desert home, and it's best not to disturb them.

 Trail difficulty rankings: E (Easy), M (Medium), D (Difficult)

-Central Avenue entrance: 10919 S. Central Ave, Phoenix 85042
+Javalina (M/D): 10919 S. Central Ave, Phoenix

 Find yellow brittlebush, red-orange globemallow, marigold and more along Apache Wash Trailhead.
 Also check the north-facing slopes on trails from the Desert Vista Trail parking area, including areas along the Desert Tortoise and Verde trails, both accessible from the trailhead parking area.

+Several trails with north-facing slopes around Piestewa Peak accessible from the Phoenix Mountains Preserve are good spots for wildflower viewing.
 In Dreamy Draw Recreation Area, hillsides and washes surrounding Trail 100 often are covered in a wide variety of wildflower blooms.

 Piestewa Peak, Quartz Ridge Trail #8A (M): Trailhead located at northeast corner of 32nd Street and Lincoln Drive.

 Gateway Trailhead offers access to wildflower sightings on Horseshoe Loop and Gateway Trail Loop.
 Poppies are also plentiful along Lost Dog Wash trail in the preserve’s southern section.
 Trek the Taliesin Overlook off of the main trail for blooms and a scenic view.